loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/04-what-is-scattering_en.md

     style Center fill:#ff6b6b,stroke:#c92a2a,stroke-width:4px,color:#fff
 ```

-> 💡 **Profound Insight**: Time is not an external clock, but an intrinsic emergent property of scattering-phase-spectrum structure.
+> 💡 **Core Insight of GLS Theory**: Time might not be an external clock, but an intrinsic emergent property of scattering-phase-spectrum structure.

 ---